bio-miga/miga/manual/part2/clustering.md

 Once the partitions are defined, the same algorithm is applied recursively to each partition with 8 or more genomes.
 The resulting clustering-based indexing is used to speed-up query searches.
-In some cases it can also be used as *de novo* typing scheme, in particular for ANI distances (clade projects).
+In some cases, it can also be used as *de novo* typing scheme, in particular for ANI distances (clade projects).

 ## Genomospecies proposals